 Apart from the signs mentioned above, be sure to look for padlock and HTTP in the address bar of your browser.
 If you see HTTPS and padlock, the connection is encrypted and secure.
 With those things in place, you can be confident that the site you are visiting is safe and your information is safe and secure.

-A simple precaution is to use Comodo's SiteInspector to check whether a site is secure or not.
+A simple precaution is to run a scam website detector at regular intervals – Comodo's SiteInspector is an effective fake websites detector which will check all sorts of web scam.
 It is a free tool that provides malware scanning and blacklist monitoring for any and all websites.
 It’s as simple as entering the URL and in minutes you will have a website status report letting you know whether that site is safe to visit or not.
 Many website owners have found this tool as a resource to check their website for any malware and then they have the ability to clean their site through the Comodo cWatch Web free malware removal service.